I Am Not Your Token

 born and raised on the South Side of Chicago.
 She discovered her passion for screenwriting while attending a CHA summer youth program hosted by DePaul University's School of Cinematic Arts.

-It was during their Movie & TV Scripts intensive that she initially came up with the idea for "I Am Not Your Token," a deeply personal and almost autobiographical story for her as a Black girl currently attending a predominantly white high school.
+It was in their Movie & TV Scripts intensive that she initially came up with the idea for "I Am Not Your Token," a deeply personal and almost autobiographical story for her as a Black girl currently attending a predominantly white high school.